-Impacts on recreation and tourism would vary depending on the duration of the spill and its fate including the effectiveness of response measures.
+Impacts on recreation and tourism would vary depending on the duration of the spill and its fate, including the effectiveness of response measures.
 A large spill that reached coastal waters and shorelines could adversely affect recreation and tourism by contaminating beaches and wetlands, resulting in negative publicity that encourages people to stay away.
 Loss of tourist confidence and public health concerns can then lead to the potential for economic loss.
 Media coverage of oil contamination, or word-of-mouth, can have implications on public perception of the incident.
 However, quantifying financial loss due to loss in confidence can be difficult because it depends on implementation of an effective response plan as well as a strategy to restore any loss of appeal to tourists that the area may have suffered.

 According to BOEM (2017a), should an oil spill occur and contact a beach area or other recreational resource, it would cause some disruption during the impact and cleanup phases of the spill.
 However, these effects are also likely to be small in scale and of short duration, in part because the probability of an offshore spill contacting most beaches is small.
-Based on the 30-day OSRA modeling (Table 3), coastal areas would not likely be affected within 10 days; however, coastal areas between Matagorda County, Texas, and Plaquemines Parish, Louisiana, may be affected within 30 days of a spill (1% to 2% conditional probability).
+Based on the 30-day OSRA modeling (Table 3), Plaquemines Parish, Louisiana is the coastal area most likely to be affected (4% probability within 10 days and 8% within 30 days).
+Within 30 days, shoreline segments of two Texas counties, eight Louisiana parishes, and one Florida county have a 1% to 8% probability of being contacted.
 In the unlikely event that a spill occurs that is sufficiently large to affect areas of the coast and, through public perception, have effects that reach beyond the damaged area, effects to recreation and tourism could be significant (BOEM, 2017a).

 Impacts of the Deepwater Horizon incident on recreation and tourism provide some insight into the potential effects of a large spill.
-NOAA (2016b) estimated that the public lost 16,857,116 user-days of fishing, boating, and beach-going experiences as a result of the spill.
+NOAA (2016a) estimated that the public lost 16,857,116 user-days of fishing, boating, and beach-going experiences as a result of the spill.
 The U.S. Travel Association has estimated the economic impact of the Deepwater Horizon incident on tourism across the Gulf Coast over a 3-year period at \$22.7 billion (Oxford Economics, 2010).
 Hotels and restaurants were the most affected tourism businesses, but charter fishing, marinas, and boat dealers and sellers were among the others affected (Eastern Research Group, 2014).